Tips for Posting Comments

 • Link to the SNAP website!

 • Write a long version and a short version of your comment, some sites have a limit on the amount of characters you can use.
-Also, don’t write a poem!
-The angrier your comment, the more likely people will get inspired by it.
+Also, don’t write a book!
+The longer your comment, the more likely people will just skim over it

 • Register to newspapers in your area and especially look for local articles that might not get picked up by SNAP leaders.
 Any articles about “child sex abuse,” even if it is not priest abuse can be useful (make a comment that praises the police or prosecutor, or urge people to come forward and report their abuse).